Arum family (Araceae)

 Faunal Associations: The flowers are pollinated by flesh flies (Sarcophagidae), carrion flies (Calliphoridae), and various gnats.
 These insects are attracted by the carrion-like appearance of the inflorescence and its unpleasant odor.
 The attractiveness of the flowers is enhanced by the increased temperature that is maintained within the spathe during the early spring.
 The caterpillars of Phragmatobia fuliginosa (Ruby Tiger Moth) feed on the foliage of this plant; this moth is polyphagous.
 Young larvae of Bellura obliqua (Cattail Borer Moth) typically mine the leaves of the plants that they infest, while older larvae bore into the crowns.
 Slugs and snails occasionally feed on the foliage of Skunk Cabbage.
 Spiders often lurk within the spathes to feed on insects that visit the flowers.

 The toxic foliage is inedible to most vertebrate herbivores because it contains crystals of calcium oxalate.
-However, after they emerge from hibernation during the spring, hungry Black Bears and Snapping Turtles occasionally eat the foliage when little else is available.
+However, after they emerge from hibernation during the spring, hungry Black Bears and Snapping Turtles occasionally eat the foliage, when little else is available, after they come out of hibernation.

 Photographic Location: A wet thicket at the edge of a woodland where there was some underground seepage of water from a neighboring bluff.
 This thicket was located near the Collinson Marsh in Vermilion County, Illinois.
 The photograph of mature leaves was taken at a sandy slough in a wooded area of the Oak Openings Nature Preserve in NW Ohio.